AxelThevenot/K-Nearest_Neighbors/README.md

 For a given sample

-     Go through each item in the dataset, and calculate the "distance" from that data item to the sample.
+     For each each item in the dataset

+         Calculate the "distance" from that data item to the sample

-     Classify the sample as the majority class between K samples in the dataset having minimum distance to the sample.
+     Classify the sample as the majority class between K samples in the dataset having minimum distance to the sample
 ```

 ### Choosing k